Preceptor Resources and Development

 4. Ask useless or uninspired questions that seem to emphasize "trivia" and recall rather than understanding and synthesis.
 Need help?
 Check out Asking the Right Questions and Powerful Questions.

-To help support the ongoing professional development of our preceptors, we have multiple Patient Case presentation handouts, Academic Day Materials, and Preceptor Workshops on our Residency Program Presentation page.
+• To help support the ongoing professional development of our preceptors, we provide access to our program educational materials from presentations, academic days and workshops.
+Access these materials on our Residency Program Presentation page.

 If you have suggestions or requests for additional preceptor resources, please reach out to our Residency Coordinators!